-Our common shares are newly issued securities for which there is no established trading market.
-No assurance can be given as to (1) the likelihood that an active trading market for our common shares will develop or be sustained, (2) the liquidity of any such market, (3) the ability of shareholders to sell their common shares when desired or at all, or (4) the prices that shareholders may obtain for any of their common shares.
 No prediction can be made as to the effect, if any, that future issuances or resales of common shares, or the availability of common shares for future issuance or resale, will have on the market price of our common shares prevailing from time to time.
 Issuances or resales of substantial numbers of common shares, or the perception that such issuances or resales could occur, may affect adversely prevailing market price of our common shares.
-See "Risk Factors-Risks Related to this Offering."
+See "Risk Factors-Risks Related to Our Common Shares."